majdal/modex/wiki/Features.md

 1. Still single-user
 1. Running a single instance of a model and "watching" it (see NetLogo for great examples of this)
 1. Interacting with a model it as it runs
-  * Terry and Nick think that the only way to deal with this is for each model to define an API (eg "move forward", "implement this tax intervention", "drag), and Nick thinks that _modex_ should be agnostic about sending the interventions; if you want to record you must go onto the server and edit the model to do that
+  * Terry and Nick think that the only way to deal with this is for each model to define an API (eg "move forward", "implement this tax intervention", "drag), and Nick thinks that _modex_ should be agnostic about sending the interventions: if you want to record that an intervention happened you must go onto the server and edit the model to do record it as a piece of data, which then becomes plottable in the usual modex way
 1. Able to host **any** (computational) model in **any** programming language, except that the model might need to be modified to output data in a particular way
 1. Running many copies of a model in parallel and saving the results all to a single database
+  * this feature includes the feature of parameter sweeps, which are super useful and superhard
 1. Automated statistics generation
   * variances
   * means